1 IPEH Worth Specialist Domestic Abuse Service

 - Urdu (PDF, 199KB)

-Sussex Police has specialist units dedicated to tacking domestic abuse.
+Sussex Police has specialist units dedicated to tackling domestic abuse.

 Or, dial the non-emergency number to report a crime or incident.